- Cap-and-Trade Program

 - Voluntary Renewable Electricity Program

 The California Cap-and-Trade Program and Québec Cap-and-Trade System are linked, enabling the mutual acceptance of compliance instruments issued by each jurisdiction to be used for compliance with each program.
-As part of California’s Cap-and-Trade Program and the Québec Cap-and-Trade System, the California Air Resources Board (CARB) and Québec’s Ministry of the Environment and the Fight against Climate Change (MELCC) will hold joint GHG allowance auctions to allow market participants to acquire GHG allowances.
+As part of California’s Cap-and-Trade Program and the Québec Cap-and-Trade System, the California Air Resources Board (CARB) and the Québec Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP) will hold joint GHG allowance auctions to allow market participants to acquire GHG allowances.

 Additionally, as part of the Cap-and-Trade Program, California may offer quarterly sales of allowances from the Allowance Price Containment Reserve (Reserve sales).
-Additional information on Reserve sales can be found on the Reserve Sale Information webpage.
+For more information, see the Cost Containment Information webpage.

 Summary of Auction Settlement Prices and Results